Who We Are

 Selin Yalcinkaya is a rising Junior studying Psychology and Theater with a minor in French.
 She joined the lab because she is passionate about working with children, especially those at-risk, and hopes to pursue a career in pediatric psychology.
 Outside of the lab, Selin is the president of ART/EMIS, an intersectional feminist art production company.
 She is also a member of Troy Camp, USC Ski & Snowboard team and is heavily involved in the theater community on campus.

-Thomas Johnston is a Senior studying Philosophy and Web Technologies & Applications.
+Thomas Johnston is a Senior studying Philosophy and Marketing.
 Thomas grew up in Kailua-Kona on the Big Island of Hawai’i.
-In his free time, he enjoys distance running and competing in E-sports tournaments on USC’s Varsity Smash Bros Team.
+In his free time, he enjoys distance running and competing in eSports tournaments on USC’s Varsity Smash Bros Team.
 He is also a staff writer for Sack of Troy, USC’s Second Best Parody Newspaper.
-He joined the lab because he is interested in psychology, influence, and communication.
+He joined the lab to explore his interests in psychology and communication.
 He designed the website you are viewing right now and he is very proud of it.

 Tianyu Wang is a Junior studying Psychology.
 Tianyu was born in Qingdao, China and grew up in Saratoga Springs, Utah.
 Tianyu joined the lab because she is passionate about working with children and is interested in gaining insight into the field of psychology and law as she hopes to go to law school one day.
 On her days off, Tianyu likes to either enjoy a good book with a cup of tea or binge-watch Netflix while finishing a bottle of Diet Coke.